 The best solution I found was SIO2Arduino, by Daniel Noguerol (Wizzo Software).
-It uses several already built and widely available modules and offers different “configurations” that gives you flexibility over the features you want and the components you have at your disposal.
+It uses widely available modules and offers different “configurations” that gives you flexibility over the features you want and the components you have at your disposal.

 I originally wanted to wire the modules together “as is”, but as I didn’t find a suitable “box” to mount the components inside, and because I also wanted a tight and “compact” unit, I ended up making a board for the whole thing.

 The first big problem you will face if you want to create hardware for the Atari is the SIO connector, which is a highly proprietary 13-pin beast with a weird pinout.
 As it has always been clear to me that I’d eventually want to make hardware for the Atari, or use the tape deck on my own custom microcontroller projects, I hacked the SIO cable the moment I got the Atari working.
 I cut the cable from the cassette drive somewhere in the middle, and carefully wired DB15 connectors on both ends matching the SIO pin numbers.
 DB15 is a more standard and widely available connector that’s still easy to find, so it’s a good choice for this job.